HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 The `app` MAY initiate an OPTIONAL handshake message sequence, using the value `ui.handshake` as the value for the `messageType` in the SMART Web Messaging `request` and an empty object for the `payload`.
 The EHR, upon receiving the handshake `request` SHOULD respond with an appropriate handshake `response` message.

-Extensions MAY be used for handshake `request`s and `response`s, and MAY be used to advertise capabilities.
+Extensions MAY be used on handshake `request`s and `response`s to advertise capabilities.

 #### Request Payload
 The `request` message `payload` properties will vary based on the request `messageType`.
 See message types below for details.

 #### Request Target Origin

-This message object MUST be passed to [`window.postMessage`] using a valid `targetOrigin` parameter.
+The `request` message object MUST be passed to [`window.postMessage`] using a valid `targetOrigin` parameter.
 The caller MUST provide the `smart_messaging_origin` property to the receiver in the initial SMART launch context alongside the `access_token`.
 Callers SHOULD NOT use `"*"` for the `targetOrigin` parameter for [security reasons](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#Security_concerns).

 {::comment}